JWT Authentication Tutorial

 AjaxLoginProcessingFilter

-in order to provide custom processing of Ajax authentication requests.
+to provide custom processing for AJAX authentication requests.

-De-serialization and basic validation of the incoming JSON payload is done in the AjaxLoginProcessingFilter#attemptAuthentication
+- Deserialization and basic validation of the incoming JSON payload are handled in the

 method is invoked.